 1. A Fragmented View, Means Fragmented Knowledge

-Drawing insights from snapshots of the mobile user journey remains common practice for many organizations.
+Drawing insights from snapshots of the mobile user journey remains a common practice for many organizations.
 Why?
 Because most brands and marketers only have visibility into their own users’ behavior from the short time they spend in their own apps and sites.
 Today, this does not provide enough insight to inform a competitive mobile strategy.
 If you were to watch just two episodes from the middle of a season of ‘Game of Thrones’, you would not be in a position to recount the full story accurately due to incomplete knowledge.
 The same is true for insights.
 If you only understand a small fraction of the mobile user journey, your knowledge of a users’ preferences, intentions, behaviors, and affinities is incomplete.
 Therefore, your strategy suffers.

 This restricted view also poses a serious issue for publishers.
 Current analytics tools might do a good job of revealing what users get up to in the few minutes spent per day they spend in publishers’ owned apps or websites.
 But with some studies now placing average daily device usage at five hours or higher, the majority of activity across the mobile user journey is left untracked.
 With little to no visibility into the performance of their competitors, and no view on where lost users go, or why they churn, publishers lack crucial insights.